 Why does facial palsy cause problems with eating and drinking?

+Normally when we eat, we seal our lips together to create a vacuum which enables us to create enough pressure within our mouth to swallow.
+Our lips also seal to prevent leakage of food and fluid.
 Facial palsy can cause weakness of the lips which can make it difficult to seal your lips around cups and cutlery resulting in leakage of food or fluid when eating and drinking.
 Eating and drinking can be messy which may make you reluctant to eat out or in the company of others.

 Facial palsy may also cause weakness in the cheek muscles.
 This may cause food to collect in the weak side of your mouth.
 One of the functions of the cheek muscle is to keep the food in the centre of the mouth or between the teeth for chewing.
 A weak cheek may mean that chewing and preparing food for swallowing may be difficult.
 Food may pouch or collect in your cheek and be difficult for you to clear.